Becoming a Monk

 How to become a monk

-To become a monk at Downside you need to be a confirmed and practising Catholic, a man over the age of 18, in good mental and physical health, if possible involved in the life of your parish or something similar, unmarried, with no dependents.
+To become a monk you need to be a confirmed and practising Catholic, a man over the age of 18, in good mental and physical health, if possible involved in the life of your parish or something similar, unmarried, with no dependents.

 A person usually applies after staying in the monastery a few times to consider things with the Vocations’ Director and Abbot.
 If the application is accepted he is invited to come as a postulant for approximately six months.